 Pictures: Sea Scout Ship 5 Navesink

 Sea Scout Ship 5 Navesink is part of Sea Scouts of America, which is part of Boy Scouts of America.
-Sea Scout ships cater to co-ed youth age 14-21, with a special focus on maritime activities.
+It is presently on hiatus, and we are working to bring it back to active status.

 Meetings are generally held on SUNDAYS from 4:30 PM - 5:30PM at Monmouth Boat Club in Red Bank.